Tom Horne: Outlaw Dirty Money Act

-In 2017, Tom Horne joined with Terry Goddard, the Democratic former mayor of Phoenix and Arizona Attorney General, to promote the Outlaw Dirty Money Act, a ballot measure to combat "dark money" (secret campaign spending) by requiring the public disclosure of all major donors to efforts to oppose or support candidates or ballot measures.
+In 2017, Horne joined with Terry Goddard, the Democratic former mayor of Phoenix and Arizona attorney general, to promote the Outlaw Dirty Money Act, a ballot measure to combat "dark money" (secret campaign spending) by requiring the public disclosure of all major donors to efforts to oppose or support candidates or ballot measures.
 Goddard and Horne criticized spending by various dark-money operators, including the Koch network.
 Conservative groups sued to prevent the citizen initiative from appearing on the Arizona ballot, contending there were an insufficient number of valid voter signatures to make it to the ballot.
 In August 2018, the Arizona Supreme Court agreed, knocking the initiative from the ballot.
 Many of the signatures disqualified in the ruling were thrown out because they were collected by 15 paid gatherers who failed to respond to subpoenas requiring them to appear in court for the lawsuit.

-Representing African American Victims of Police Brutality
+Representing African American victims of police brutality

-In 2018, Tome Horne filed a claim with the city of Phoenix seeking $50 million in damages on behalf of Edward Brown, who lost his ability to walk when a Phoenix police officer shot him in the back Aug.
-5.
+In 2018, Horne filed a claim with the city of Phoenix seeking $50 million in damages on behalf of Edward Brown, who lost his ability to walk when a Phoenix police officer shot him in the back.

-In 2019, Tom Horne filed a notice of claim on behalf of Dravon Ames and his fiancée, Iesha Harper.
+In 2019, Horne filed a notice of claim on behalf of Dravon Ames and his fiancée, Iesha Harper.
 Dravon accused Phoenix police allegedly pointed a gun in his face and threatened to shoot him during their May 27 encounter with police in an apartment complex parking lot.

-Also in 2019, Tom Horne filed the claim seeking compensation for the family of 19-year-old Jacob Harris, who was shot and killed by police as he ran away from officers.
-This document claims there is no visual proof that Harris was involved in an armed robbery on that fateful night, or proof he turned toward police and reached for a gun. father of a 19-year-old man who was shot by police as he ran away from officers.
+Also in 2019, Horne filed the claim seeking compensation for the family of 19-year-old Jacob Harris, who was shot and killed by police as he ran away from officers.
+This document claimed there was no visual proof that Harris was involved in an armed robbery on that night, nor proof he turned toward police and reached for a gun.

-2022 election as superintendent of public instruction
+State superintendent of public instruction (2023–present)

+2022 election

 In 2021, Horne announced his campaign for a third term as Arizona superintendent of public instruction, challenging Democratic incumbent Kathy Hoffman.
 In the November 2022 election, Horne narrowly defeated Hoffman.